mcltn/food-delivery-satellite-lab/README.md

 ![Create Configuration](docs/images/create_configuration.png)

 Open the configuration and create a new version using the `kafka-redis.yaml` file and name it something recognizable such as `kafka-redis`, repeat this creation of versions for `backend.yaml`, `frontend.yaml`, `frontend-v2.yaml` files in the deployment folder and name the versions appropriately.
-Remember to use the `backend-envoy.yaml` instead of `backend.yaml` if you are using Satellite Link for your MongoDB instance connection.

 ![Kafka Redis](docs/images/create-kafka-redis.png)